 Find the life you deserve to liveGet Help

 What Is The Big Book?

-Dr. Bob and Bill W. realized the importance of fellowship and set out to work with other alcoholics in 1935.
+Dr. Bob and Bill W. realized the importance of fellowship and set out to work with others experiencing the same challenges with alcohol in 1935.
 In the next few years, several Alcoholics Anonymous groups started around the country, and Bill W. wrote the first edition of the Big Book, as a guide to Alcoholics Anonymous’ methods and philosophy.

 The 12 Steps And 12 Traditions

 The 12 steps of Alcoholics Anonymous are a guide for recovering alcoholics to follow.
 The presence of a higher power is woven throughout AA’s literature, but it is up to the individual to determine what that means to them.
 Bill W. and Dr. Bob were both part of a nonalcoholic fellowship group called the Oxford Group which focused on spiritual values in daily living, and this spiritual influence is what helped Bill W. get sober.
 The 12 steps AA provides are:

 - We admitted we were powerless over alcohol, that our lives had become unmanageable.